kacf/mender-docs/07.Administration/02.Production-installation/docs.md

 !!!
 On Debian based distributions you can install `jq` with the command `apt-get !!! install jq`.

-The tenant token will be used the following sections.
+Make sure that the string does not include any spaces or newlines when you copy it from the terminal.
+The tenant token will be used in the following sections.

 #### Choosing organization configuration